Published on The Arboretum (https://arboretum.uoguelph.ca)

 Body:

 This fast-growing, short-lived species is extremely important in regenerating forest growth after clearing or burning.
-Its fast-growing roots help to retain soil and trap moisture, and its branches provide shade for other species.
-Large-Toothed Aspen often look similar to Trembling Aspen, but can be distinguished by larger leaves edged with several large, coarse, and uneven teeth.
-Moose, elk, muskrats, and rabbits, amongst many other animals, will eat the buds, bark, and twigs year round, and many birds enjoy the downy fruits.
-Large-toothed Aspen Leaf
+Its vigorous roots help to retain soil and trap moisture, and its branches provide shade for other species.
+Large-toothed aspen may resemble trembling aspen, but can be distinguished by their larger leaves edged with large, coarse, and uneven teeth.
+Moose, elk, muskrats, and rabbits, (amongst many other animals), will eat the buds, bark, and twigs year round, while birds enjoy the downy fruits.

-The specific name, grandidentata, means large-toothed, and lends this species its common name.
-Like Trembling Aspen, these leaves are attached by flat stalks, which make them tremble in even the lightest breeze.
+The specific name grandidentata means large-toothed, directly translating into the common name.
+Like trembling aspen, these leaves are attached by flat stalks, which make them tremble in even the lightest breeze.
 Photo by Sean Fox.

 Large-toothed aspen bark

-Bark of the Largetooth Aspen is smooth and usually grey.
-In comparison to the Trembling Aspen the bark is much darker.
-This bark also becomes darker and furrowed with age.
+Bark of the large-toothed aspen is smooth and usually grey.
+In comparison to the trembling aspen, the mature bark is much darker, growing furrowed with age.
 Photo by Jesse Wolf.

 large-toothed aspen bud

-Buds of the Largetooth Aspen are 7-8 mm long, dull brown in colour and slightly hairy.
+Buds of the large-toothed aspen are 7-8 mm long, dull brown in colour and slightly hairy.
 Photo by Sean Fox.

 Ontario Tree Atlas map of non-planted Largetooth Aspen.
 1995-1999.